of-data-insights/jobs/data-engineer-01.md

 If we have captured your interest and you want to help us build the ultimate media platform for football fans, [apply now](https://jobs.lever.co/onefootball/e878dcf8-44a1-4dee-903e-c6c674daa5b2/apply) and join the Data & Insights team!
 Make sure to include a link to your GitHub/GitLab/etc. profile.

-You can find our Data Privacy Policy for recruiting [here](https://static.onefootball.com/legal/recruiting-privacy-policy/en).
+For more information about the role checkout our [FAQ](faq-data-engineer.md) You can find our Data Privacy Policy for recruiting [here](https://static.onefootball.com/legal/recruiting-privacy-policy/en).